Lou Jacobs: Later career

 On November 11, 1967, Irvin and Israel Feld and Judge Roy Hofheinz, Jr. pooled their money and bought RB&B&B Circus from John Ringling North for 8 million dollars.
 The official signing and transfer of ownership was ceremoniously carried out at the ruins of the old Coliseum in Rome.
 Irvin Feld realized the important role clowns played in the overall success of the Circus.
 When he acquired the Circus, there were only 14, all over fifty.
 Irvin Feld wanted to infuse some fresh blood into the Clown Alley.
 He did this by starting a Clown College in the summer of 1968.

 After the school experienced limited success in its inaugural term, Irvin Feld commissioned Bill Ballantine to direct the next class.
 The first person Bill wanted on his faculty was Lou Jacobs.
 Bill was well acquainted with Jacobs because he performed with him as a clown in the 1947 and ’48 campaigns.
 This was not the first time Jacobs taught clowning.
 He was James Stewart’s tutor when he played a clown in the 1952 Cecil B. DeMille movie, The Greatest Show On Earth.
 The teaching position at the Clown College had a farther reaching impact because he taught hundreds of young men and women.

 Bill Ballantine described Jacobs as an “unselfish and a natural-born teacher.”
 He was known for his patience and brought out the best in his pupils.
 They called him “Papa Lou.”
-His method of instruction was to teach the beginner material that had already been written, after the student acquired a feel for the art, he could start writing his own material.
+His method of instruction was to teach the beginner material that had already been written, then, after the student acquired a feel for the art, he could start writing his own material.
 Jacobs had an inexhaustible supply of clown sketches for his students.
 He wrote down every clown sketch he had seen, heard of, or thought of and kept them all in a little black book.
 There were well over fifty years of material in it.